Do sales calls have you caught in a whirl of anxiety? Give you that hands-sweating, heart-pumping, and nail-biting kind of dread?

 Save your sanity, and make sure you have the automated emails and text reminders set-up for when you get an appointment booked.

-The lovely automations in your calendar system do all that pre-call reminder work for you (isn’t it great to be in business in 2020??).
+The lovely automations in your calendar system do all that pre-call reminder work for you.

 You can rest easy knowing that your prospective client will get all the notifications leading up to the call.